nonkerdoob/SmokelessCPU-Guides/Guides/BIOS/BIOS_CRISIS.md

 Download the bios file from the [Lenovo Support Website](https://pcsupport.lenovo.com/)

 ## 2. Extract the BIOS from the EXE (Optional.
 Only required for Protected BIOS installers)
+If this step doesn't work, skip to Step 3.

 Put the Bios Exe File in the same directory as the `innoextract.exe` binary.

 Drag and drop the Bios Exe over the innoextract binary _(or do from the CLI calling `innoextract.exe` and giving as first argument the bios exe file name)_

+This will create a new folder (typically called `app` or `code$GetExtractPath`), open it, and there will another exe.

 ## 3. Extract the Rom
-This will create a new folder (typically called `app` or `code$GetExtractPath`), open it, and there will another exe.

-Open It with 7z, and extract the BIOS ROM, normally called `BIOS.fd`, but can have a different name, but has always a size around 16 Mb (24Mb for 2022 Model).
+Open the bios setup exe using 7z, and extract the BIOS ROM, normally called `BIOS.fd`, but can have a different name, but has always a size around 16 Mb (24Mb for 2022 Model).

 ## 4. Rename the file to the proper name
 If your bios name is in this table, rename the just extracted rom to that name *(Crisis Name)*, and **jump to step 6**.